DynamoDS/RefineryPrimer/1-introduction/1-05_an-example-of-generative-design.md

-# An Example of Generative Design  TESTTEST
+# An Example of Generative Design

 Let’s look at several examples that illustrate how generative design can help you achieve your design goals.